microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     \
     ![In the Create Resource Group window, Tailspintoys-dev is highlighted in the Resource group name box, and Create is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image42.png "Create Resource Group window")

-5. Once you have the resource group created, click the **Edit Parameters** button.
+5. Once you have the resource group created, select the **Edit Parameters** button

     ![In the Deploy to Resource Group window, the resource group has been created, and the Edit Parameters button is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image43.png "Deploy to Resource Group window")

 6. In the next window, select "dev" from the list of environments.
-Then, pick an admin username, and password for the database, it does not matter what you choose.
+Then, pick an admin username and password for the database; it does not matter what you choose.
 Then use "TailspinData" for the TailspinDataName value.
 Call the hosting plan "TailspinHostingPlan1" and choose "S1" for the Sku.
 Finally, be sure to check the "Save passwords..." option at the bottom See this screen shot for help.
-When finished, click Save.
+When finished, select Save.

     ![In the Edit Parameters window, the dev value is highlighted along with the values for the admin username and the database password.
 The TailspinData, TailspinHostingPlan1, and S1 values are also highlighted, and the Save passwords as plain text in the parameters file check box is selected.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image44.png "Edit Parameters window")

-7. Then, click the **Deploy** button on the deployment window.
+7. Then, select the **Deploy** button on the deployment window

     ![In the Deploy to Resource Group window, Deploy is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image45.png "Deploy to Resource Group window")